Agoraphobia is a fear of being in situations where escape might be difficult or that help wouldn't be available if things go wrong.

 What causes agoraphobia?

-Agoraphobia usually develops as a complication of panic disorder, an anxiety disorder involving panic attacks and moments of intense fear.
+Agoraphobia can develop as a complication of panic disorder, an anxiety disorder involving panic attacks and moments of intense fear.
 It can arise by associating panic attacks with the places or situations where they occurred and then avoiding them.

-A minority of people with agoraphobia have no history of panic attacks.
-In these cases, their fear may be related to issues like a fear of crime, terrorism, illness, or being in an accident.
+Not all people with agoraphobia have a history of panic attacks.
+In these cases, their fear may be related to issues like a fear of crime, terrorism, illness or being in an accident.

 Read more about the possible causes of agoraphobia.